 1.1 The purpose of this report is to provide Members with an update on current counter fraud activities undertaken by Audit Services.

 2.0 Background

-2.1 The Counter Fraud Unit was set up within Audit Services, in response to the increased emphasis being placed upon both fraud prevention and detection by the Department for Levelling Up, Housing and Communities.
+2.1 The Counter Fraud Unit was set up within Audit Services, in response to the increased emphasis being placed upon both fraud prevention and detection by Central Government.

 3.0 Progress, options, discussion, etc.